Sudhanshu1304/To-Do-List/README.md

 </th>
 <th>

-In this Section we can
+In this section we can
-Add new list or even remove
+add new list or delete
-the Unwanted List
+the unwanted List.
-Except the "***Completed***"  section every other list can be deleted
+Except  "***Completed***"  section every other list can be deleted

 </th>
 </tr>